JUNE 6 – AUGUST 5, 2016 (9 weeks)

 The Princeton Neuroscience Institute (PNI) is offering a summer internship program for highly motivated undergraduates, providing education and hands-on research experience in the field of neuroscience.
 Participants will closely collaborate with students and faculty at the PNI on original research projects, and thereby gain invaluable first-hand experience on what it is like to be a neuroscientist.

-All interested students should submit an online application by the deadline of March 15, 2015.
+All interested students should submit an online application here by the deadline of March 1, 2016.

 Contact Dawn Tindall with any application questions.
 Please read our Summer Internship Program FAQ section below for answers to common questions.